Chapter 9 : Alone with Granger

 “Hermione, are you alright?”
 Ginny asked before Harry was about to ask the same question.

-“I stayed up too late studying and now I’m paying for it.”
-She said with a yawn.
+“I stayed up too late studying and now I’m paying for it,” she answered with a yawn.

 “Alone?”
 Harry questioned.
 “Are you sure?”